tks18/gadgets-dopetrope/pages/about.md

 layout: page
 menu: true
 footer: true
-date: '2019-08-31 00:00:00'
+date: '2020-04-26 05:30:53'
 title: About
 permalink: /about/
 description: >-
-  Read Write Tech is a ambitious Project Found For Sharing Tech News and Updates from various Tech Sources and Blogs.
+  Gadget by Dope-T-Rope is a Spin-off from Dopetrope project.
 tags:
+  - dopetrope
-  - Read Write Tech
+  - gadget-news
-  - About R/W Tech
+  - About dope Tech
   - Technology Blog
   - Blog
 ---